 By James Amoh Junior

-The Special Synod, convened at the behest of the Diocesan Bishop of Accra, the Rt.
-Rev’d Dr. Daniel Sylvanus Mensah Torto at the St. Bartholomew Anglican Church in Teshie, was on the theme: “…Be thou faithful…and thou shall receive a crown of life – Revelations 2:10”.
+The Special Synod will be held under the auspices of Right Reverend Dr. Daniel Sylvanus Mensah Torto, Bishop of the Anglican Diocese of Accra, on the theme: “…Be thou faithful…and thou shall receive a crown of life – Revelations 2:10”.

-The Synod, which witnessed delegates from all Parishes across the Diocese voting for their preferred nominated Clergy, was preceded by a shortened form of Matins and Said Votive Mass of the Holy Spirit.
+The Synod, which will witness delegates from all Parishes across the Anglican Diocese of Accra voting for their preferred nominated Clergy, will be preceded by a shortened form of Matins and Said Votive Mass of the Holy Spirit.

 The Anglican Diocese of Accra at the first session of the 24th Diocesan Synod announced the creation of a new diocese in Tema.